hdecarne/gentoo-extras-overlay/README.md

 * www-apps/zarafa-webapp-plugins-filepreviewer: New ebuild for the Zarafa Webapp file previewer plugin.

 * www-apps/zarafa-webapp-plugins-mdm: New ebuild for the Zarafa Webapp Mobile Device Management plugin.

-* www-apps/z-push: New ebuild for the Zarafa ActiveSync solution (Z-Push).

-* net-dialup/openl2tp: New ebuild for the OpenL2TP L2TP server (http://www.openl2tp.org/)

-* net-misc/freeswitch: New ebuild for the FreeSWITCH VOIP solution (https://freeswitch.org/)

-* net-misc/freeswitch-{sounds,sounds-en,sounds-music}: New ebuild for the FreeSWITCH sound files.

-* net-fs/davfs2: Updated ebuild for the DAVFS2 WebDAV client.

-* app-admin/aws-cli: New ebuild for the AWS Command Line Interface (https://aws.amazon.com/cli/).

-* dev-db/mysqltuner: Updated ebuild for the mysqltuner tool (http://mysqltuner.com/).

-The following ebuild are no longer maintained in this repository and will be dropped in the near future.

 * net-im/prosody: Updated ebuild for the Prosody XMPP server (http://prosody.im/) for SASL support.